rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 ><CITE>drawn, engraved & published by W. Birch, Springland near Bristol, Pennsylva.d</CITE>
 >(*Comment*: “& published” is grammatically inseparable.
 The phrase is transcribed as [statement of responsibility](DCRMR/sor/Statement-of-responsibility/).)

-#### Still images
+<a name="0.5.43.2">0.5.43.2</a> **Still images**.
 Consider layout, color, size, and other graphic factors to determine whether text is visually inseparable.

 >Example:
 ><CITE>Portrait of an Irish chief, drawn from life at Wexford</CITE>
 >(*Comment*: Size and location of lettering on material visually indicate that “drawn from life at Wexford” is part of a satiric title and not a statement of responsibility.)

-## 0.5.12 Order and transposition
+## 0.5.44 Order and transposition

 **ALT note: What do we do with order and transposition in an atomized, element-based environment?
 How do we frame this?
-I kept it as-is from the RBMS PS for now.**
+I kept it as-is from the RBMS PS for now.
+I didn't do all of the numbering because I think we may end up re-working this section.**

-Follow the conventions appropriate to the script of the material when determining the order in which to transcribe information.
+<a name="0.5.44.1">0.5.44.1</a> Follow the conventions appropriate to the script of the material when determining the order in which to transcribe information.
 For materials in roman script, this will generally mean proceeding from left to right and from top to bottom when transcribing information.

 **ALT note: ISBD!**